Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Introduction

 \section{Introduction}

-Federated learning (FL) has exploded in popularity as a privacy-preserving method for distributed AI/ML \citep{mcmahan2017communication}.
-In conventional FL, clients (e.g., edge clients) are connected to a central server (e.g., at a network access point) via a star topology configuration \citep{konevcny2016federated}.
-In this setup (see Fig.~\ref{subfig:fl}), FL iterates between (i) client-side local model updates, via stochastic gradient descent (SGD) on local datasets, and (ii) server-side global aggregations/synchronizations \citep{bonawitz2019towards}.

-A central server may not always be present/feasible for model aggregations, though, e.g., in the growing body of direct peer-to-peer networks.
-To address this, recent research has proposed decentralized federated learning \citep{koloskova2020unified}, to replace the server's role in FL based on distributed optimization techniques \citep{nedic2018network}.
-In DFL (see Figs.~\ref{subfig:dgd}-\ref{subfig:rg}), clients conduct gradient descent on their local models, similar to FL, but exchange models with their neighboring clients to form consensus-driven aggregations over local networks \citep{huang2022tackling}.
+Traditional works in federated learning (FL) have focused on a conventional ``star topology'' configuration where clients are connected directly to a central server \citep{konevcny2016federated,bonawitz2019towards}.
+In this setup (Fig.~\ref{subfig:fl}), FL iterates between (i) client-side local model updates, typically via stochastic gradient descent (SGD) on local datasets, and (ii) server-side model aggregations.
+However, a central server may not always be present/feasible for synchronization, e.g., in the growing body of direct peer-to-peer networks \citep{brinton2024key}.
+To address this, recent research has proposed decentralized federated learning (DFL) \citep{koloskova2020unified}, replacing the server's role in FL aggregations with distributed optimization techniques \citep{nedic2018network}.
+This introduces a new challenge in DFL as clients need to reach consensus while optimizing their local models via gradient descent (Figs.~\ref{subfig:dgd}-\ref{subfig:rg}).
+Towards this end, clients exchange models with their neighbors over the decentralized topology to form aggregations through gossip protocols \citep{huang2022tackling}.

-FL settings are often dominated by heterogeneity in various dimensions, including differing client processing capabilities, communication capabilities, and local dataset statistics \citep{li2020federated}.
-This causes (i) computing gradients at every iteration to be costlier (e.g., in terms of energy consumption and delay) at clients with weaker/slower processing units, and (ii) higher transmission delays for clients with low-quality communication links (e.g., lower available bandwidth and blocked wireless channels), among other impacts \cite{wang2021novel}.
-In centralized FL, these properties have been studied extensively, generating a solid understanding of how global model convergence is impacted by e.g., client local updates conducted, global aggregation participation frequencies, and data heterogeneity/gradient diversity \cite{mishchenko2022proxskip, maranjyan2022gradskip}.
-In DFL, by contrast, there has not yet been a comprehensive study of how these different forms of heterogeneity jointly impact model training performance.
-The critical distinctions that must be considered are the roles of heterogeneous graph connectivity and the iterative nature of model aggregations.
+FL settings are often dominated by heterogeneity and dynamics in various dimensions, including client processing capabilities, communication capabilities, and local dataset statistics varying across clients and over time \citep{li2020federated}.
+This causes (i) computing gradients at every iteration to be costlier (e.g., in terms of delay) at clients with weaker/slower processing units, and (ii) higher transmission delays for clients with low-quality communication links (e.g., lower available bandwidth or transmit power), among other impacts \citep{wang2021novel}.
+Existing works in centralized FL have addressed these issues by letting the number of local SGD steps between aggregations vary across clients \citep{maranjyan2022gradskip}, and also over training rounds \citep{yang2022anarchic}, i.e., to deal with differing and/or varying capabilities while maintaining convergence guarantees.